NodeDC/node.dc/README.md

 ## Contributors

 We are looking for contibutors!
-Please email josh@jfin.us to be added to the groub.
+Please email josh@jfin.us to be added to the group.